peterchijioke/peterchijioke/README.md

 # Hello, I'm Chukwu Chijioke Peter! 👋

-Experienced Software Engineer with a passion for innovation across industries.
+I am an experienced Software Engineer with a passion for innovation across industries.
 Proficient in various technologies including NodeJS, React, React Native, MySQL, MongoDB, and more.
 Skilled in both backend and frontend development, consistently delivering exceptional software solutions.

 ## 🚀 About Me